 How often should I have a session?

-First 2-3 sessions is often between 4-7 days apart to understand how your body responds to the treatment.
-Then dependent on the ailment and goals, which is discussed with the osteopath, the treatments may be spaced out between 1-4 weeks or either every other month.
-However, it is important to understand that for progress committing to regular consecutive sessions will yield better results whilst following exercises and advice that would have been agreed when discussing the treatment plan.
+First 2-3 sessions is often between 3-7 days apart to understand how your body responds to the treatment and to encourage more changes in the initial phase of treatment.
+Then dependent on the ailment and goals, which is discussed with the osteopath, the treatments may be spaced out between 1-6 weeks or either every other month.
+However, it is important to understand that for progress, committing to regular consecutive sessions will yield better results whilst following exercises and advice that would have been agreed when discussing the treatment plan.

 If you have any questions do not hesitate to drop a message on hello@motivatedinlife.com.